NickKruse18/Predict-Soccer-Results/README.md

 To access the functions of the package it may be necessary to start every function call with poissoc::,  fx. to use the function SetupLeague type poissoc::SetupLeague.

+Every function has Rdocumentation so for more information about a function type fx. ?poissoc::FitTeams.